mcaceresb/stata-honestdid/README.md

 ## Package installation

-The package may be installed by using the function `install_github()` from the `remotes` package:
+The package may be installed by using `net install`:

-For now, you can change directory to the standalone sub-folder and test out honestdid from there.

 ```stata
 local github "https://raw.githubusercontent.com"